marcus-crane/releases/README.md

 ## What features are you planning on adding?

-You can see what I'm considering adding under the [Issues](https://github.com/marcus-crane/releases/issues) and what I'm working on adding/about to work on under the [Projects](https://github.com/marcus-crane/releases/projects/2) tab.
+You can see what I'm considering adding under the [Issues](https://github.com/marcus-crane/releases/issues) and what I'm working on adding/about to work on under the [Projects](https://github.com/marcus-crane/vgdates/projects/2) tab.

+## I want to contribute!
+What do I need to know?

+At the moment, this is purely a personal project.
+As it's purely for learning, I'd at least like to V1 up and launched by myself.

+I'd definitely welcome suggestions on improving what I've already written though, just not necessarily new features.

+I know for sure there's a decent amount of the "DRY" principle being violated, especially in the backend routes!
 ## Can I use Docker?

 Sure, I use Docker for the production database and it was a pain in the butt to set up (initially) so here's a walkthrough for both of us.